 Aaron Harrison or otherwise known as MacGyver is the vessels engineer and maintenance officer.
 Seldom see, but a crucial member of the crew MacGyver is everyone’s go to guy when something stops working.
 Born with a spanner in his hand Aaron has always enjoyed building and tuning race cars as well as repairing anything that’s broken.

 Natalie Marais is a well-travelled adventure girl who loves any outdoor activity.
-After completing degrees in both commerce and law, Nat left South Africa to teach English to young children in Korea and Thailand.
+After completing degrees in both commerce and law, Nat left South Africa to teach English to young children in Thailand.
 Nat is passionate about conservation and is one of those people that is always eager to assist others.
 Nat has also recently completed her STCW course in Cape Town South Africa.

 Courtney Bailey is our dedicated Media Manager.
 She graduated with a B.A.
 Degree in Visual Communication from the Stellenbosch Academy of Design and Photography in South Africa.
 She has always been interested in conservation and community development and is passionate about using her skills to make a positive impact.